All Episodes

 What are you going to do about bipartisanship?

-It would all be on them, and the incumbent responsibility to let Obama do what he wants to do is what the Republican victory would be portrayed as meaning.
+And the incumbent responsibility to let Obama do what he wants to do is what the Republican victory would be portrayed as meaning.

 Republicans have to abandon everything the victory means for them and let Obama do what he wants to do because that's what a Republican victory meant.

-That's what the re that's what the voters want.
+That's what the voters want.

 There is no Republican mandate.